-The CORE COURSES are required, and bookend the Minor experience providing an introduction to problem framing, solution space development, innovation, and design fundamentals at the onset of the program, and an in-depth experiential learning opportunity to apply your skills to a real grand challenge problem as you prepare to graduate.
+Two CORE COURSES are required that will collectively provide an introduction to problem framing, solution space development, innovation, and design fundamentals, and in-depth experiential learning opportunity to apply gained skills to complex design challenges.

-- ENGR 30500 Fundamentals Of Innovation Theory And Practice - ENGR 49001 Breakthrough Thinking For Complex Challenges or

-- CE 59601 Entrepreneurship And Business Strategy In Engineering (may fulfill required Required Core course or Develop Strategies for Financial Sustainability Selective.
-This course can only fulfill one requirement) or - CE 59801 Breakthrough Thinking For Complex Challenges or - IDE 48500 Multidisciplinary Engineering Design Project
+- ENGR 30500 Fundamentals Of Innovation Theory And Practice or - ENGR 49001 Breakthrough Thinking For Complex Challenges or - CE 59601 Entrepreneurship And Business Strategy In Engineering (may fulfill required Required Core course or Develop Strategies for Financial Sustainability Selective.
+This course can only fulfill one requirement) or - CE 59801 Breakthrough Thinking For Complex Challenges or - MSE 59700 Selected Topics In Materials Engineering (This is a temporary course number and only this title meets the requirement.
+The new course number will be MSE 57400) or - IDE 48500 Multidisciplinary Engineering Design Project